devsyrem/Solana-Forensic-Toolkit/README.md

 ## Dependencies

-SolFlow relies on numerous dependencies to provide its functionality.
+Solana Forensic Toolkit relies on numerous dependencies to provide its functionality.
 Below is a detailed breakdown of the key dependencies and how they contribute to the application:

 ### Core Frontend Dependencies